kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

      After activation, the terminal prompt will appear as (.venv)

 6. Install Flask
-   - open terminal and run pip install flask
+   - open terminal and run pip3 install flask
-   - if the project includes a requirement.txt file then do pip --version install -r requirements.txt
+   - if the project includes a requirement.txt file then do pip3 install -r requirements.txt

 7. Verify Flask Installation
 - use python -c "import flask; print('Flask installed:', flask.version__)"